zaksabeast/PokemonRNGGuides/guides/gen4/en/seed-runasdate.md

 It's not an error from your part, and is related to odd / even numbers.
 Nothing too hard to fix !
 You have two solutions in order to hit your right seed :

-* Changing the year : This is a simple method with runasdate.
-You just have to close your emulator (assuming you did enough saves states, and that's why it was important to do a LOT of them), and change the year in runasdate from +/- 1 year.
+  * Changing the year : This is a simple method with RunAsDate.
+You just have to close your emulator (assuming you did enough saves states, and that's why it was important to do a LOT of them), and change the year in RunAsDate from +/- 1 year.
 Take care through, because the delay will of course change to +/-1 from your original delay !
 You can verify the new delay with RNG Reporter in the "seed to time" tab.
-Once you've adjusted everything, relaunch your desmume with runasdate and load a state, and redo the process.
+Once you've adjusted everything, relaunch your desmume with RunAsDate and load a state, and redo the process.

   * Load a GBA game : Doing that will just switch odd / even seed and so will correct this problem, making it easier since it's just a simple configuration and no new delay to hit again.